dannielefendi/Project-HCI-Ashpatl-9-Rejens/README.md

-# Website theme of a racing game with a name Ashpatl 9: Rejens.
+# Website theme of a racing game with a name Asphalt 9: Legends.

 ### The procedure :
 - I designed the initial visual concept and took some reference examples.